 Plowing is an ancestral method for working the soil.
 It was especially used during the Antiquity period to bury the seeds well into the ground, allowing them to grow and prevent pest damage.
-Nowadays, plowing is a controversial subject.
-It has many benefits but also some inconveniences.
+Today, rather than using it as a means for planting, we use it as a tool for grass management and to alleviate the need for herbicides.